scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

 Summon a barrage of force blades at a creature in range you can see.
 Make a spellcasting roll against the creatures Strength save.
-On success they take 3 wounds in force damage.
+On success they take 3/0 in force damage.

-Add a wound die and normal die for every level cast above 3rd.
+Add 0/1 in force damage and a normal die for every level cast above 3rd.

 #### Protective Sigil